How To Watch The 'Ring Of Fire' Solar Eclipse On June 10

 On this date, however, the moon on its elliptical orbit of the Earth will be positioned too far from the gazes of Earthlings to completely cover over the sun.
 This will leave visible a bright annulus, or ring, around the moon’s silhouette at mid-eclipse.
-This effect inspired the name “ring of fire” eclipse.READ MORE: Phillies Back At Citizens Bank Park With Crowd At 100 Percent Capacity
+This effect inspired the name “ring of fire” eclipse.READ MORE: WATCH LIVE: Mayor Kenney To Announce Sweepstakes To Encourage Philadelphians To Get COVID-19 Vaccine

 Not everyone in the U.S. will be lucky enough to witness this exhilarating phenomenon, but we in the Delaware Valley will!
 The annular solar eclipse will be visible across the Northeast, Mid-Atlantic, and portions of the Southeast and Midwest, and Northern Alaska.
 In greater Philadelphia, the celestial event will be in progress at sunrise, but the maximum eclipse will occur after sunrise.

 The eclipse will last for approximately 1 hour and 40 minutes in total.
 The eclipse path begins in Ontario, Canada then circles across the Earth’s northern latitudes.
 At the path’s midpoint, the greatest eclipse will occur over northern Greenland at noon local time.
-Afterward, the annular eclipse path passes over the North Pole and ends at sunset over northeastern Siberia.READ MORE: Part Of Building's Facade In Old City Crashes Onto Sign, Car On Market Street
+Afterward, the annular eclipse path passes over the North Pole and ends at sunset over northeastern Siberia.READ MORE: Philadelphia Weather: Hot, Humid Start To Week As Temperatures To Soar Into 90s Once Again; Heat Advisory In Effect

 Remember, it is never safe to look directly at the sun, even in the case of a partial eclipse.
 When observing, you must wear solar viewing or eclipse glasses throughout the entire eclipse.
 Regular sunglasses are not safe for viewing the sun.
 You can use an indirect method, such as a pinhole projector.
 Pinhole projectors shouldn’t be used to look directly at the Sun, but instead to project sunlight onto a surface.